 Penalty: $500.

-(3) The provisions of section 28 apply, subject to this section, to any records relating to a sale of stock by auction, and any member of the police force of the State or person appointed as an inspector for the purposes of the Stock Diseases (Regulations) Act 1968, shall be deemed to be a person duly authorized in writing for the purposes of subsection (1) of that section relation to the records of any sale of stock by auction.
+(3) The provisions of section 28 apply, subject to this section, to any records relating to a sale of stock by auction, and any member of the police force of the State or person appointed as an inspector for the purposes of the Stock Diseases (Regulations) Act 1968, shall be deemed to be a person duly authorised in writing for the purposes of subsection (1) of that section relation to the records of any sale of stock by auction.

 (4) A person appointed as an inspector for the purposes of the Stock Diseases (Regulations) Act 1968, shall not exercise, or be entitled to exercise, the powers conferred on him by subsection (3) after the expiration of the day on which the sale is conducted.